Kremlin TV: If Putin Ran For U.S. President, He’d Win—and Trump Would Be His Veep

 Emboldened by the likes of Tucker Carlson, whose show on Fox News is consistently translated and featured on Russian state television, the Kremlin’s mouthpieces are assuring everyday Russians that millions of Americans would rather side with Russian President Vladimir Putin than U.S. President Joe Biden.
 (Back in 2018, Russian state media had a field day with two men at a Trump rally in Ohio, who were photographed wearing shirts that say “I’d rather be a Russian than a Democrat.”)

-Talking about American citizens, Kedmi asked: “In whom do they trust?
+Talking about American citizens, Kedmi asked, “In who do they trust?
 If tomorrow Putin announced his candidacy for the president of the United States, who in the U.S. could compete with him in popularity?”
-Foreign Policy Analyst Alexander Kamkin quickly added: “And Trump would become his Vice President.”
+Foreign Policy Analyst Alexander Kamkin quickly added, “And Trump would become his Vice President.”

 While it may be tempting to dismiss constant discussions of Russia’s ongoing and planned interference in U.S. elections on Kremlin-controlled state television as “trolling,” Moscow is indeed funding and controlling these operations.
 An indictment unsealed by the Justice Department on Friday in Tampa, Florida, charged Aleksandr Ionov, a Russian national, working on behalf of the Russian government and in conjunction with the Russian Federal Security Service (FSB), with allegedly orchestrating a foreign malign influence campaign that used various U.S. political groups to sow discord, spread pro-Russian propaganda, and interfere in elections within the United States.